tijsvandenheuvel/document-retrieval/README.md

 ### 2. Install python (on mac)

+Here you can find [a very basic introduction video on the mac Terminal](https://www.youtube.com/watch?v=18xmmGiIIwU)

+Note: you can use the up and down arrow keys to select earliers commands.

 #### 2.1 Check if it is allready installed

 In the Terminal, run this command: